 Selecting Telescopes and Baselines

 The angular resolution of an interferometer is given by 0.5 λ/B where λ is the wavelength of light and B is the baseline length between two telescopes.
-On the longest 331 meter baseline between the S1 and E1 telescopes, the CHARA Array can achieve an angular resolution of 0.66 mas in the K-band (2.13 μm), 0.52 mas in the H-band (1.67 μm), and 0.20 mas in the visible at 650 nm.
+On the longest 331 meter baseline between the S1 and E1 telescopes, the CHARA Array can achieve the following angular resolutions:

-At a given wavelength, a baseline should be selected to match the size of the object being measured.
 A table of the available baselines and their lengths is given on the CHARA Facility page.
-Here are tips for selecting the number of baselines to be used:
+Here are tips for selecting the number of baselines to use:

-- If the source is not circular, such as a rotationally flattened star, inclined circumstellar disk, or binary star, then using multiple baselines with different position angles on the sky are needed to map the two-dimensional structure of the source.
-The rotation of each baseline as the earth rotates, provides additional coverage on the sky.
+- Oblate shapes (rapid rotators, inclined circumstellar disks): Select multiple baselines with different position angles on the sky to map the two-dimensional structure of the source.
+As the earth rotates, the change in the baseline projected on to the sky provides additional coverage.

 Selecting Calibrator Stars